basaldella/second-brexit/README.md

 # second-brexit
 Analysis on the petition for the 2nd Brexit referendum (https://petition.parliament.uk/petitions/131215).
+You can find the compiled version of this notebook on [RPubs](http://rpubs.com/marco-basaldella/second-brexit).

 ## Credits